svangordon/atlas-v2/_episodes/03b-training-data.md

 ~~~
 {:. .source .language-javascript}

 We now reduce our seed image to a feature collection, using the scale to set the size of the zones.
-We need to buffer our `classificationArea` to make sure we capture all zones on the border.
 ~~~
   .reduceToVectors({
-      scale: 55000,
+      scale: zoneSize,
-      geometry: classificationArea.geometry().buffer(zoneSize / 2)
+      geometry: classificationArea.geometry()
     })
 ~~~
 {: .code .language-javascript}